Skip to main content

 The insights gleaned from RPM device data help clinicians adjust medication doses or regimens, know if a patient’s medical condition is improving or worsening, and provider oversight of their health status between in-office appointments.

-Activity Four: Billing for RPM services
+Activity Four: Billing for RPM Services

 Billing and claims administration entails capturing required information, documenting care team activities accurately and appropriately, and guaranteeing monthly bills meet compliance rules.